AnyChart/docs.anychart.com/Basic_Charts_Types/Scatter_Chart.md

 With user-defined demarcations, location quotients show whether a state or region is more specialized (>1.1149), less specialized (<0.95) or as specialized in a particular industry as is the nation or the reference region.
-In this graphic, clusters in which the state is more specialized than the nation are shown in red, clusters with less specialization are shown in green, while clusters with average specialization are shown in blue.
+In this graphic, clusters in which the state is more specialized than the nation are shown in red, clusters with less specialization then nation's are shown in green, while clusters with average specialization are shown in blue.

 {sample}BCT\_ScatterChart\_02{sample}